voelzmo/codex/vault.md

 server is still in the sealed state, then it cannot act as a standby as it would be unable to serve any requests should the active server fail.

-All Vaults nodes need to be running the same version since we do not if there are storage structure changes.
+All Vaults nodes need to be running the same version since we do not know if there are storage structure changes.
 The [upgrade path][upgrade] could be tricky since Vault does not support zero downtime deployments.